ADVRHumanoids/centauro_ros_nav/README.md

 - teb_local_planner and dwa_local_planner: are the config files related to the planner used at a local scale.
 Here info like min-max velocities, local footprint, tolerance are described.

 ### Run
-By running `centuaro_nav.launch` you will have:
+By running `centuaro_nav.launch.py` you will launch:
-- move_base with the Nav Stack framework (planners, costmaps)
+- Nav2 nodes (controller, planner, bt_behavior, ..)
+- static transform map -> odom (identity)
+- rviz2
-- Octomap with dynamic occupancy grid or a staitc one loaded (specifying the one you want)
+- Octomap with dynamic 2D occupancy grid based on velodyne point cloud
+- valid_target_selector_node: used to adjust the nav target in case it is close/on occupied elements (which would result in planning failures)

+NOTE: Valid Target Selector Node is executed only when the nav target is sent via 'set_candidate_nav_target' service.
+If you send a target to Nav2 with the 2D Goal of Rviz, then valid target selector is bypassed.

+# Required
+- odom -> pelvis
+- xbot2-core running for robot's tf
+- velodyne point cloud